thewmh/wizardunicorn.ninja/frontend-masters/fem-fundamentals-functional-js.md

 ### forEach Function

-_.each takes 2 arguments, the first thing is a list and the second thing is a callback function, also known as an iterator function because it is used on things that can be looped through.
+_.each takes 2 arguments, the first thing is a list and the second thing is a callback function, also known as an iterator function because it is used on things that can be looped through (arrays).
 Using _.each, the callback function will be called on each item in the first argument; the list. i.e.

 {% highlight javascript %}